ovh/utask/README.md

 ### Frontend

-µTask serves two graphical interfaces: one for general use of the tool (`dashboard`), the other one for task template authoring (`editor`).
-They're found in the `ui` folder and each have their own Makefile for development purposes.
+µTask serves a graphical interface for general use of the tool (`dashboard`).
+It is found in the `ui` folder and has its own Makefile for development purposes.

 Run `make dev` to launch a live-reloading on your machine.
-The editor is a standalone GUI, while the dashboard needs a backing µTask api (see above to run a server).
+The dashboard needs a backing µTask api (see above to run a server).

 ### Run the tests